APS provides NoodleTools software to build expert citations, bibliographies and link sources, notes for research projects.

-- Log in to your NoodleTools Account via your Google Drive in an internet browser (not the app.)
-Simply access NoodleTools at the “waffle menu” in the upper right corner of your Google Drive.
+Simply access NoodleTools at the “waffle menu” in the upper right corner of that web page.
 Continue to access using your Google for APS ID/password.
-(Sample username: email@example.com)
+(Sample username: firstname.lastname@example.org)

-- Use NoodleTools to learn the rules of MLA (or APA) citation – here
+- Use templates and guidance to build MLA (or APA) citations – learn how here

-- Record notes from your sources (quoting and paraphrasing) by using electronic note cards that help students build accurate in-text citations and avoid plagiarism – here
+- Record notes from your sources (quoting and paraphrasing) by using electronic note cards that help students build accurate in-text citations and avoid plagiarism – learn how here

 - MANY MORE TUTORIALS are kept up-to-date on this Tutorial Page from NoodleTools.

-Middle Schoolers at HBW get an introduction to using technology such as NoodleTools to support their acquisition of research skills for long term, inquiry-based research projects.
-They can use NoodleTools software for many purposes:
+High Schoolers at HBW may get an introduction to using technology such as NoodleTools to support their acquisition of research skills for long term, inquiry-based research projects.
+Students can also meet with the librarian for a start.
+Students can use NoodleTools software for many purposes:

 - building their project around an overarching question and supporting it with more narrow “focus questions”